-If you are a PEIA Plan participant who has Medicare as the primary insurer, Wells Fargo TPA has a program that allows providers to bill PEIA electronically as your secondary insurance after Medicare has adjudicated the claim.
+HealthSmart has a program that allows providers to bill PEIA electronically as your secondary insurance after Medicare has adjudicated the claim.
 This program, called Medicare Crossover, saves you the time and trouble of filing the claim yourself.

-CLAIMS INCURRED OUTSIDE OF THE U.S.A.
+Claims Incurred Outside of the U.S.A.

 If you or a covered dependent incur medical expenses while outside the United States, you may be required to pay the provider yourself.
-Request an itemized bill containing all the information listed above from your provider and submit the bill along with a claim form to Wells Fargo TPA or the prescription drug administrator.
+Request an itemized bill containing all the information listed above from your provider and submit the bill along with a claim form to HealthSmart or the prescription drug administrator.

-Wells Fargo TPA or the prescription drug administrator will determine, through a local banking institution, the currency exchange rate and you will be reimbursed according to the terms of the plan you're enrolled in.
+HealthSmart or the prescription drug administrator will determine, through a local banking institution, the currency exchange rate and you will be reimbursed according to the terms of the plan you're enrolled in.